 The Elex-R is a mighty fine achievement; the kind of product that gets straight to the heart of the music and conveys all the emotion in the recording with ease.

-Two years have passed since it first scooped an Award, and despite the increasing number of very good amps around the £1000 mark, the Rega has more than enough talent across the board to continue to shine above its peers.
+Three years have passed since it first scooped an Award, and despite the increasing number of very good amps around the £1000 mark, the Rega has more than enough talent across the board to continue to shine above its peers.

 See all our Rega reviews